zinkem/zinkem.github.io/_posts/2020-05-17-json-schema-if-then-else.md

 evaluate lazily, preventing a potentially expensive validation on the `else` clause-- in my reduction, `C` will *always* be validated against.

-While it may be true the validation implementation is imperative today, processes that involve control flow metaphors prevent compatibility with possible near-future concurrent and parallel validation techniques.
-The parse may be top down today, but what if it is bottom up in the future?
+While it may be true ajv's validation implementation is imperative today, specifications that rely on control flow metaphors seem counter to the goals of adopting JSON Schema.

-By coupling the schema specificaiton process to particular tools, JSON Schema could find itself with heaps of undefined behavior.
+By coupling the schema specificaiton to particular processes, JSON Schema could find itself with heaps of undefined behavior.
 Behaviors like this place an extra burden on devlopers and maintainers-- tool maintainers have to support them and build around inconsistencies between tools.